 Your lender will pre-approve you for a specific loan amount based on an analysis of your creditworthiness, assets and debts.
 When discussing what's comfortable for you, be sure to consider all of the home's expenses, including taxes, homeowners insurance, any homeowners association dues, utility costs and maintenance.
 A good rule of thumb: Keep your total housing payment, including taxes and insurance, below 28 percent of your gross monthly income (the amount of your paycheck before taxes are taken out).
-Navy Federal's Home Payment and Price Calculator can help, too.
+Navy Federal's mortgage affordability calculator can help, too.

 Your lender will talk with you about your options, each with its own pros and cons.
 Some offer fixed interest rates, meaning your payment will stay the same over the life of the loan, while others are adjustable, meaning your payment can change.
 Some, like VA loans, may not require a down payment.
 Ask your lender about the mortgages they offer and the requirements of each.
 Here's a list of Navy Federal's mortgage options.

 - What's the minimum down payment?

 Your lender can help you determine if you qualify for loans, such as VA loans, that offer options for a low or no down payment.
 A higher down payment, however, will lower your monthly payments and help you secure a lower interest rate.

 - Can I use gift money for my down payment?